bigbluebutton/bbb-install/README.md

 Depending on the speed of your server and its network, `bbb-install.sh` can have your BigBlueButton server ready for use in about 15 minutes.

-For example, want to install BigBlueButton 2.2-beta (our latest version with a pure HTML5 client) on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:
+For example, want to install BigBlueButton 2.2-beta on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta